ShirleyXW/User_Documentation/User_Doc/docs/zoom_integration.md

 Then click **Add Now**.
     ![add to slack](.\images\zoom_ways.png){width="550"}

-4. On the upper right corner, click the drop down menue and select the workspace you created.
+4. On the upper right corner, click the drop down menu and select the workspace you created.
     ![choose workspace](.\images\choose_workspace.jpg)

 5. Scroll down to the bottom and click **Allow**.